Wombat Stew – Book Companion

 -

-- Graded Blank’s Questions (Levels 1–4) that develop inferencing, prediction, and problem-solving skills.
+- Graded Blank’s Questions (Levels 1–4) that develop inferencing, prediction, and problem-solving skills through verbal reasoning.

-- Vocabulary Activities to deepen word knowledge and boost receptive and expressive language.
+- Vocabulary Activities to deepen word knowledge and boost expressive language.

-- Phonological Awareness Tasks, including rhyme, alliteration, syllables, blending, segmentation and phonemic manipulation.
+- Phonological Awareness Tasks, including rhyme, manipulations, alliteration, syllables, blending, and segmentation – perfect for developing foundational literacy.

 - Assessment Tools to track student progress in language comprehension and phonemic awareness.

-- Extension Activities such as retelling with sequencing, small world play suggestions, and sentence construction using conjunction bricks.
+- Extension Activities like retelling with sequencing, small world play suggestions, and sentence construction using conjunction bricks.

 - Instruction Manual and Instructional Video.